pypa/distlib/docs/reference.rst

       :returns: All distributions known to this locator.
       :rtype: set

+   .. method:: locate(requirement, prereleases=False)

+      This tries to locate the latest version of a potentially downloadable distribution which matches a requirement (name and version constraints).
+      If a potentially downloadable distribution (i.e. one with a download URL) is not found, ``None`` is returned -- otherwise, an instance of :class:`~distlib.database.Distribution` is returned.
+The returned
+      instance will have, at a minimum, ``name``, ``version`` and ``source_url`` populated.

+      :param requirement: The name and optional version constraints of the distribution to locate, e.g. ``'Flask'`` or
+                          ``'Flask (>= 0.7, < 0.9)'``.
+      :type requirement: str
+      :param prereleases: If ``True``, prereleases are treated like normal releases.
+The default behaviour is to not return any prereleases unless they are the only ones which match the requirement.
+      :type prereleases: bool
+      :returns: A matching instance of :class:`~distlib.database.Distribution`,
+                or ``None``.

 .. class:: DirectoryLocator(Locator)

    This locator scans the file system under a base directory, looking for